About

 About Southwest Virginia Wildlife Center of Roanoke

-Southwest Virginia Wildlife Center of Roanoke is a non-profit (501(c)3) state and federally licensed veterinary hospital and wildlife rehabilitation facility that offers quality care and veterinary treatment to native wildlife of the Roanoke Valley and surrounding areas.
+Southwest Virginia Wildlife Center of Roanoke is a non-profit 501(c)(3) state and federally licensed wildlife veterinary hospital and rehabilitation facility that offers quality care and veterinary treatment to native wildlife of southwest Virginia.
 Between our collective experience as a close-knit team of veterinarians and professional wildlife rehabilitators we have over 100 years of experience working with wildlife in this setting.
-We are one of the largest wildlife rehabilitation centers in Virginia in terms of animals we treat (2,600+ a year), one of three wildlife veterinary hospitals in the state (and the only one in the western half of Virginia), and serve as a regional hub for wildlife in need.
+We are one of the largest wildlife rehabilitation centers in Virginia treating 2,700+ patients annually, 1 of 3 wildlife veterinary hospitals in the state of Virginia that can treat threatened and endangered species, and serve as a regional hub for wildlife in need as the only wildlife hospital to cover the entire western half of Virginia.

-Operating as an independent organization since 2000, directors Sabrina and Lucky Garvin, members of the National Wildlife Rehabilitators Association and the International Wildlife Rehabilitation Council, have acted as a resource for wildlife in Roanoke for decades.
-After realizing there was a desperate need for a professional veterinary hospital for wildlife in the community they transitioned their at-home operations to a fully fledged center to better serve the community of wildlife and people who were in need.
-As an organization we have consulted other veterinarians, at-home rehabilitators, and wildlife centers not only locally but nationwide to better improve rehabilitation conditions and standards to those based in Virginia, South Carolina, Texas, and New York, and more!
-Our staff have been invited to present at wildlife rehabilitation conferences on both the national and state levels by other organizations held in high esteem.
-As such, we are well-qualified to provide care tailored to the needs of a variety of species found here in southwest Virginia.
+Operating as an independent nonprofit since 2002, Co-founders Sabrina and Lucky Garvin, members of the National Wildlife Rehabilitators Association and the International Wildlife Rehabilitation Council, have acted as a resource for wildlife in Roanoke for decades.
+After realizing there was a desperate need for a professional veterinary hospital for wildlife in the community they transitioned their at-home operations to a standalone full service wildlife center to better serve the community of wildlife and people who were in need.
+As an organization we continuously consult with numerous veterinarians, at-home rehabilitators, and wildlife centers not only locally but nationwide to constantly improve rehabilitation conditions, standards, and practices to those make sure our facility remains state-of-the-art and provides the highest quality care for our patients.
+Our staff and our facility have both been featured in peer reviewed journals, top tier nationwide news outlets like USA Today, and regularly present at state and national conferences.
+As such, we are well-qualified to provide specialized care that is tailored to the specific needs of the large variety of species found here in southwest Virginia.

-We are assisted by a team of volunteers, interns, and veterinarians including Dr. Kelli Knight, Dr. Karen Thomason, Dr. Ernesto Dominguez, and many others.
-Our facility specializes in native Virginia wildlife, with a strong emphasis on birds, which constitutes the majority of the 2,600+ cases admitted each year.
-Intakes include raptors (eagles, owls, hawks, falcons, etc), waterfowl (including herons, ducks, and shorebirds), and migratory birds such as Chimney Swifts, Ruby-throated Hummingbirds, and more!
+Our team consists of more than a dozen volunteers, ~20 interns, and 8 staff members, 2 veterinarians, an LVT, and our wildlife loving community.
+Our facility specializes in native Virginia wildlife, intakes include raptors (eagles, owls, hawks, falcons, etc), waterfowl (including herons, ducks, and shorebirds), and migratory birds such as Chimney Swifts, Ruby-throated Hummingbirds, and more!
 We also have permission and permits to rehabilitate eagles, state and federally endangered/threatened species (such as gray bats, peregrine falcons, bog turtles, wood storks, etc.), and bear cubs — all of which have come through our doors.

-In addition to the care, treatment, and rehabilitation of our native wildlife we also have an award-winning educational outreach program that has reached over 30,000 people in southwestern Virginia.
-We also procure a well-loved social media presence where we continue our mission to educate others about the creatures we share the world with.
-We feel we must advocate for the protection of wildlife and wild places to ensure these magnificent animals have a place alongside us for generations to come.
+In addition to the care, treatment, and rehabilitation of our native wildlife we also have an award-winning educational outreach program that has reached over 40,000 people in southwestern Virginia.
+We also have a large social media presence where we continue our mission to educate others about the creatures with whom we share the world.
+We must advocate for the protection of wildlife and wild places to ensure these magnificent animals have a place alongside us for generations to come.

 “What a country chooses to save is what a country chooses to say about itself.”